AIL M325 Command Car: Variants

 The AIL M325 was produced in a number of versions.
 The Cargo A version was designed as a personnel carrier with seats placed along the sides facing inwards, being able to carry 12 men and their equipment.
 The Cargo B was designed as a command and reconnaissance vehicle.
 Outwardly similar to the Cargo A, an open light truck, but with seats mounted centrally facing outwards and mounting FN MAG machine guns on each side, and one on the dashboard in front of the co-driver,.
 These vehicles have a removable canvas or nylon cab with doors, roll bars and a canvas covering for the rear.
 They were also used to tow the 105 mm gun.

 A third version used for border patrol work in Israel has an open cab separately mounted from the firewall, and a rear body designed to deflect mine blast.
 This was equipped with three 7.62 FN MAG mountings in the rear and one on the dashboard.
 Jump seats were provided for two radio operators behind the driver and co-driver.
 These trucks were provided with characteristic round roll bars and a full-length canvas or nylon roof to keep the sun off the crew.
 Further versions were produced as ambulances and enclosed bodied radio-command trucks.

 Service

 Israeli Defence Forces

 The AIL M325 Command Cars replaced Dodge Power Wagons in the Israeli defence force in the mid-1970s.
 The Israeli Defence Forces have since replaced the M325 with a more modern version, the M462 ABIR.
-Boxier-looking, they are powered by a 6.2 liter V8 diesel and NP435 manual gearbox, or Turbo 400, or 450 automatic gearbox.
+Boxier-looking, they are powered by a 6.2 liter V8 diesel engine and NP435 manual gearbox, or Turbo 400, or 450 automatic gearbox.
 This M462 is still built on what is basically a 1947 Dodge Power Wagon chassis.